Debt Service Ratios | How To Calculate GDS And TDS

 Acceptable GDS and TDS ratios are 39% and 44%, respectively.
 However, lenders may use their criteria based on the risk they will take on the money they lend out or on uninsured purchases/renewals/refinance.

-Refinances are considered uninsured transactions and therefore have higher risk attached to them.
-Lenders will price the higher risk based on the number of exceptions to their policy they will make in exchange for the risk they are taking on with a specific mortgage.
+Refinances are considered uninsured transactions and, therefore, carry higher risks.
+Lenders price the higher risk based on the number of exceptions to their policy they will make in exchange for the risk they are taking on with a specific mortgage.

 What income sources can be used when calculating my debt service ratios?